 Supplement your Fashion Merchandising degree with an Entrepreneurship Certificate so you can successfully run your own business.

-- Maker’s Space a place where students’ creativity comes to life 2 months ago
+- Maker’s Space a place where students’ creativity comes to life one year ago

-- Couture a la Cart launches online store 4 months ago
+- Couture a la Cart launches online store one year ago